Frequently Asked Questions

 Your total satisfaction is our goal.
 The stoves and tubs have a 5 year guarantee on materials and workmanship.

 Electric and gas heaters, pumps and filters are covered by specific manufacturers warranty.

-Through high quality materials and craftsmanship we have built a lot of life into our tubs and stovesand normal life expectancy is 20 to 25 years.
+Through high quality materials and craftsmanship we have built a lot of life into our tubs and stoves and normal life expectancy is 20 years.

-A. It’s a busy time for us right now (August 2020) with current wait times estimated at 10 weeks.
-We may be able to get it to you faster, but we can’t guarantee it.
+It’s a very busy time for us right now with current wait times estimated at 16 weeks-20 weeks. (as of May 2021) We may be able to get it to you faster, but we can’t guarantee it!

 Do you have International Dealers?